googleforgames/agones/site/content/en/docs/Guides/Client SDKs/csharp.md

 {{% feature expiryVersion="1.42.0" %}}
 ### Connection

-To connect to the SDK server, either locally or when running on Agones, run the `ConnectAsync()` method.
-This will wait for up to 30 seconds if the SDK server has not yet started and the connection cannot be made, and will return `false` if there was an issue connecting.
+and will return `false` if there was an issue connecting.
 This is an obsolete function that now always returns true.

 ```csharp